 • van der Kolk, B. (2015).
 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.
 Penguin Books.

-If you need urgent help now, contact 000.
-Otherwise you can find state and territory services and national helplines at the link below:
+If you need urgent help, contact 000 now.
+Otherwise you can find state and territory services and national helplines at the links below:

 Share